 - Requests received after 3 p.m. will be dated as being received on the next consecutive business day.

-- Within five (5) business days of receipt of a written request in the Administrative Office, the Library will respond with information regarding: access to the information, extension of response time under the Act, or denial of the request in writing.
+- Within five (5) business days (or 21 business days for commercial requests) of receipt of a written request in the Administrative Office, the Library will respond with information regarding: access to the public records, extension of response time under the Act, or the grant or denial of the request, in whole or in part, in writing.

-- One (1) extension of an additional five (5) business days may be used if: records are stored in whole or in part at other locations; the request requires the collection of a substantial number of records; the request is a categorical one and to be responsive requires an extensive search; the requested records are not located in a routine search and additional effort is necessary to locate them; the requested records require examination and evaluation as to exemptions or require appropriate deletions from them; the requested records cannot be provided within the time limit without unduly burdening the operations of the Library.
-The Library will, within the initial five (5) day period, notify the requester of the reason(s) and the date by which the documents will be available.
+- The Library may extent the time to response to a request by an additional five (5) business days if: records are stored in whole or in part at other locations; the request requires the collection of a substantial number of records; the request is a categorical one and to be responsive requires an extensive search; the requested records are not located in a routine search and additional effort is necessary to locate them; the requested records require examination and evaluation as to exemptions or require appropriate deletions from them; the requested records cannot be provided within the time limit without unduly burdening the operations of the Library.
+The Library will, within the initial five (5) day period, notify the requester of the reason(s) and the date by which the public records will be available.
+In addition, the requester and Library may agree to a longer extension of time to respond to a request.

-- Denial of the request will occur if the public records requested fall within one of the specific exemptions of the Act or in those situations where the public body does not have either a right of access or ownership of the information.
+- A request will be denied if the public records requested fall within one of the specific exemptions of the Act or in those situations where the public body does not have either a right of access or ownership of the public records or where the public body is prohibited from disclosing public records.

-- If only part of the request is denied, and access will be given to the remainder, it will be stated it in the response.
+- If only part of the request is denied, and access will be given to the remaining non-exempt portion of responsive public records.
+The Library’s written response to requests will explain the Library’s detailed factual basis for withholding exempt records or parts thereof.

 - Records may be inspected or copied.
 If inspected, a Library employee must be present throughout the inspection.

-- The maximum copying fees for requests of more than fifty (50) letter or legal size black and white pages is 15¢ per page, with no charge for copies for a request of less than fifty (50) pages.
+- The maximum copying fees for requests of more than fifty (50) letter or legal size black and white pages is 15¢ per page, with no charge for the first 50 pages or for copies for a request of less than fifty (50) pages.
 If copies are non-standard size and/or in color, the Library will charge its actual cost for reproducing the records.
 Any and all fees will be consistent with applicable subsections of the Act.

 - The cost for certifying a record is $1.00.